flyteorg/flytesnacks/cookbook/docs/integrations.rst

        :text: Flytekit Plugins
        :classes: btn-block stretched-link
     ^^^^^^^^^^^^
-    Plugins that are like executing a python function in a container
+    These are Flytekit (python) plugins that are like executing a python function in a container.

     ---